Updated August 2021 following Olympics! Polytech now standard Technora line.

 For the downhaul things are much simpler.
 There are fewer blocks and they are normally larger in sheave size (29mm or 30mm) so the effects of rope friction are far less than for the kicker/vang.
 Like the kicker, the downhaul has a lot of pressure on the system and is adjusted frequently.
 Therefore, wear through the cleating area is the main factor to be considered so we need a very durable rope.
-Marlow GP78 is the recommended rope – it will work and last exceptionally well.
+Robline Polytech or Marlow GP78 are the recommended ropes.

 “On your bottom section, try and make sure your gooseneck bolt has the head of the bolt on the same side as the secondary line.
 This should help prevent the thread/nut end of the bolt constantly catching your blocks as you release them.
 Especially with the MkII sail (a much stiffer cloth than Radial and 4.7) I’ve found that deck cleats will promptly chew through any soft ropes on windy days, so the Marlow GP78 is a good rope here – fit it and forget about it for a while and go sailing!” – Team GBR sailor Michael Beckett